FS Hussain: Nascent years

-Despite not having the chance to participate in the World record loop of 1958, he received an appreciation letter from Commander-in-Chief Air Vice Marshal Asghar Khan for training the pilots who achieved the feat.
-After graduating from the RAF Staff College, Andover, F.S. was promoted to Group Captain and appointed Chief Inspector of Flight Safety of the PAF on 25 April 1959.
+Despite not having the chance to participate in the World record loop of 1958, he received an appreciation letter from Air Vice Marshal Asghar Khan for training the pilots who achieved the feat.
+After graduating from the RAF Staff College, Andover, F.S.
+Hussain was promoted to Group Captain and appointed Chief Inspector of Flight Safety of the PAF on 25 April 1959.

 During the six months prior to July 1960, flying accidents in the PAF reached an all-time low, with only one accident involving a loss of life and several units and squadrons not experiencing any mishaps at all.
-Air Marshal Asghar Khan, the Commander-in-Chief, congratulated Chief Inspector Group Captain F.S.
+Air Marshal Asghar Khan congratulated Chief Inspector Group Captain F.S.
 Hussain for this achievement, expressing personal satisfaction with his inspection reports.
 Emphasising the need to maintain and exceed the safety standards, Khan announced plans to introduce further measures, which included creating an accident research section in the Chief Inspectorate of the PAF to explore various issues.
-F.S.
 Hussain's half-yearly report, presented at the PAF Headquarters, revealed that fatal accidents had been reduced to one, involving a Harvard aircraft from Quetta, with no major mishaps in jets, transport planes, or training aircraft despite increased flying hours.

 From December 1961 to January 1964, Hussain commanded PAF Station Mauripur.
 Among his students were MM Alam, Alauddin Ahmed, Yunus Hussain, Muniruddin, Sarfaraz Ahmed Rafiqui, Saiful Azam, Nazir Latif, and others.

-In April 1965, Group Captain Fuad Shahid Hussain as Air Secretary at Air Headquarters (AHQ), was among four staff officers who accompanied Air Commodore Abdur Rahim Khan, the Assistant Chief of Air Staff (Operations), to his visit to the United States Air Defense Command, North American Air Defense Command, and the USAF Academy.
+In April 1965, Group Captain Hussain as Air Secretary at Air Headquarters (AHQ), was among four staff officers who accompanied Air Commodore Abdur Rahim Khan, the Assistant Chief of Air Staff (Operations), to his visit to the United States Air Defense Command, North American Air Defense Command, and the USAF Academy.